Qiskit/ecosystem/docs/project_overview.md

 You shouldn't edit `members.json` manually.

-If you have a merge conflict in `members.json`, don't try to manually resolve the conflict.
-Instead, merge `main` and use the version of `members.json` from `main`.
+If you somehow get a merge conflict in `members.json`, don't try to manually resolve the conflict.
+Instead, merge the branch, then run `python -m manager recompile` and add the file to resolve the conflict.
-Then, recompile the file with `python -m manager recompile`.

 ### Tests